bengl/pitesti/README.md

 * `outputStream`: where to write TAP output.
 Default is `process.stdout`.
 * `summary`: whether or not to write a summary to the `outputStream` and the end of testing.
 Default is `true`.
+* `timeout`: Milliseconds after which to fail the test if it hasn't passed yet.
+Default is 5000.
+See "Timeouts" below.
 * `done`: a callback function that will take in an exit code.
 Default is `process.exit`.